Kura kaupapa Māori: Legislation

 In 1987, one of the recommendations of the Tomorrow's Schools' Pilot Report, a major education reform affecting all New Zealand schools, recommended to the government that Māori communities be able to establish and govern their own schools.
-Therefore, the 1989 Education Act was amended to include Section 155 which provides for the Minister of Education to designate a state school as a kura kaupapa Māori by notice in the New Zealand Gazette.
+The 1989 Education Act was amended to include Section 155 which provides for the Minister of Education to designate a state school as a kura kaupapa Māori by notice in the New Zealand Gazette.
 Although the Act was amended, many school communities were dissatisfied because the amendment did not adequately define the unique character of a kura kaupapa Māori.

 On 16 July 1999, the Education (Te Aho Matua) Amendment Act 1999, amended Section 155 of the Education Act 1989.
 Māori communities wanted the unique character of kura kaupapa Māori to be protected in law.
 At the request of Te Runanga Nui, the Minister of Māori Affairs and associate Minister of Education Tau Henare was the Minister responsible for the Education (Te Aho Matua) Amendment Act becoming a statute in New Zealand.
 The Te Aho Matua amendment made it a requirement that kura kaupapa Māori adhere to the principles of Te Aho Matua.
 The amendment recognised Te Runanga Nui o nga Kura Kaupapa Māori as the kaitiaki (guardians, caretakers and architects), the most suitable body responsible for determining the content of Te Aho Matua, and for ensuring that it is not changed to the detriment of Māori.

 According to Graham Smith, the charter "provides the guidelines for excellence in Māori, that is, what a good Māori education should entail.
 It also acknowledges Pākehā culture and skills required by Māori children to participate fully and at every level in modern New Zealand society" (G Smith 2003:10).

 Te Aho Matua – governing principles

 Written in the Māori language, Te Aho Matua o nga Kura Kaupapa Māori are the principles kura kaupapa Māori are required to adhere to.
 The principles are underpinned by Māori values, beliefs and customs.
-On Thursday 21 January 2008, Te Aho Matua along with an explanation in English was published in the New Zealand Gazette by the late Parekura Horomia.
-When Te Aho Matua was introduced into parliament to become legislated, an English explanation was written by Dr Katerina Mataira.
+On Thursday 21 January 2008, Te Aho Matua along with an explanation in English was published in the New Zealand Gazette by Parekura Horomia.
+When Te Aho Matua was introduced into Parliament to become legislated, an English explanation was written by Katerina Mataira.

 Te Aho Matua has six sections: